-The annexes of the report may include: Auditee's Financial Statements, Follow-up Form Regarding the Audit Reports of Previous Year/Years, Other Issues to be notified to the Auditee, Issues to be notified to the Presidency, Removed Issues, Report Evaluation Council's Report and Group Evaluation, Auditee's Response, and Corrections by the Auditee.
+The annexes of the report may include: Auditee's Financial Statements and Other Statements, Report Evaluation Council's Report and Group Evaluation, Auditee's Response, Removed Issues, and Corrections by the Auditee.
 In case one of those annexes does not exist based on the nature of the report, the annex numbers are continued.

-Annex-1: Auditee's Financial Statements
+Annex-1: Auditee's Financial Statements and Other statements